There are seven programs that make up the Skilling Queenslanders for Work initiative.

 Ready for Work

-Youth Skills provides nationally recognised training and employment support to 15-19 year olds who are subject to supervision orders with Youth Justice Services or Queensland Corrective Services.
+Youth Skills provides nationally recognised training and employment support for 15–24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.

 Work Start incentives